pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 ```

 # Wrap up
 In today's guide, we laid the groundwork for data analysis by cleaning and preprocessing the combined player data.
 In the next article, we'll expand upon this dataset by engineering new features.

+Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

 ## Articles in this Series
 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)